ghc-proposals/ghc-proposals/proposals/0000-unlifted-datatypes.rst

 and ``Note [Implementation of UnliftedNewtypes]`` for details involving type-checking the parent data family.

-As usual for types of unlifted kind, they may not be declared at the top-level.
+As usual for types of unlifted kind, values of unlifted data types may not be declared at the top-level.
 The top-level restriction is not fundamental (see `#17521 <https://gitlab.haskell.org/ghc/ghc/issues/17521>`_), but best discussed in a separate proposal.
 There is an interesting interaction of this